yobgob/too-many-hooks/storybook/README.md

 ## Structure

 Each story is defined in a subdirectory of the `/src/stories` directory.
-Each should have its own `Story.stories.mdx` file containing documentation and story creation.
-The stories should be defined in a `stories.tsx` file to allow for type checking and intellisense on story definitions, then imported into the MDX file.
-Each component for these stories should be defined alongside these files.
+Each has its own `Story.stories.mdx` file containing documentation and story creation.
+The stories are defined in a `stories.tsx` file to allow for type checking and intellisense on story definitions, then imported into the MDX file.
+Each story component for these is defined alongside these files.
+Additional components referenced in story components are placed in a `components` subdirectory.

 ## Stories